bcogs/python/rcarch/README.md

     - Maximum allowed value: `1 << (number of bits - 1)`.
       Larger values are reserved for future use.
       If a chunk is shorter than that, then it's the last chunk, anything after is garbage.
-    - It represents the number of bytes of the chunk, including all fields.
+    - It represents the number of bytes of the chunk, including the size field bytes.
     - Size = `0` means the chunk is incomplete (write was interrupted), allowing later appends to safely overwrite it.
 Readers should treat 0 size chunks as EOF.
   - Then, a fixed-size *metadata* field, whose semantics are opaque to the outer layer.
 The inner layer uses it to store a checksum.
-    Only the last metadata of a chunk with non-zero size is relevant, previous metadata fields must be ignored.
+    Only the last metadata of a chunk with a non-zero size field is relevant, previous metadata fields must be ignored.
-  - Finally, the *chunk payload bytes*.
+  - Finally, the chunk *payload bytes*.

 The payload of the last chunk may be followed by trailing garbage if an append was interrupted.
 Readers should ignore that garbage, and writers should overwrite it.